noahgift/logging-monitoring-instrumentation/README.md

 * Send the output of the daemon to AWS:  Cloudwatch, SNS, Kinesis, etc
 * Dashboard your daemon output by counting the occurrences
 * Log via an AWS Compute Unit:  AWS Lambda, ECS or App Runner
-* Use someform of tracing and trace code:  X-Ray/`strace` etc
+* Use someform of tracing and trace code:  X-Ray/`strace` etc.  What does `strace` do?